Manage a Business

 • Server errors per customer (how many mistakes a server makes with an order)

-The restaurant industry involves fast-paced, high-stress work that inevitably leads to staff conflicts.
+The restaurant industry involves fast-paced, high-stress work that inevitably leads to team conflicts.
 Knowing that, how many kinds of conflicts can you anticipate and address preemptively in your training program?
-Don’t wait for disagreements between staff members to arise.
+Don’t wait for disagreements between team members to arise.
 Training can help you get ahead of:

 • Employee interdependence conflicts: These arise when one person can’t do their job until another employee has done theirs.
 For example, a server has to wait for a busser to clean off a table before they can seat and welcome the next customers.

-• Problem-solving conflicts: This often happens when two employees can’t agree on a solution to a problem.
+• Problem-solving conflicts: This often happens when two staff members can’t agree on a solution to a problem.

 • Personality conflicts: These happen when two employees have clashing personalities and find it challenging to work together and get along, even on the best of days.

 With one of the highest turnover rates of any industry, you may worry that your restaurant will suffer the same outcome.
-But you can combat turnover by making your restaurant an ideal place to work — and training your employees well so they enjoy doing their jobs and stick around.
+But you can combat turnover by making your restaurant an ideal place to work—and training your staff well so they enjoy doing their jobs and stick around.
+Adequate training helps reduce turnover by:

 • Role play during their orientation and training